 The usual assignment is 8.5 hours per day of clinical experience.
-A 30 minute lunch and two 15 minute breaks are included within each 8.5 hour assignment, as well as 30 minutes of study time per day (see below).
+A 30 minute lunch and two 15 minute breaks are included within each 8.5 hour assignment.
 These breaks may be taken together or separately, dependent on the policy/ workflow of the clinical site.
 The start time for lunch should be designated by the clinical instructor or supervising radiographer.

 Students shall be assigned to different radiographic areas on a rotating basis.
 They will be under the supervision of the technologist working in the area in which they have been assigned, and their practical clinical application will be regularly evaluated by that technologist or the clinical instructor.
 Assignment of responsibilities as well as supervision expectations of student ability increases as the student progresses through the clinical portion of the program.
+Students are expected to stay in their assigned area unless otherwise instructed by the clinical instructor or their deputy.